 All of our best apps roundups are written by humans who've spent much of their careers using, testing, and writing about software.
 We spend dozens of hours researching and testing apps, using each app as it's intended to be used and evaluating it against the criteria we set for the category.
 We're never paid for placement in our articles from any app or for links to any site—we value the trust readers put in us to offer authentic evaluations of the categories and apps we review.
 For more details on our process, read the full rundown of how we select apps to feature on the Zapier blog.

-During testing, we looked primarily at the factors below to determine which apps made our list.
+During testing, I looked primarily at the factors below to determine which apps made our initial list.

 Data included.
 The best keyword research tools give you all the data you need to rank for your chosen keyword.
 All of the apps we selected include, at minimum, traffic, keyword difficulty, and competitive SERP analysis.

 Data sources.
 You should be able to trust that your keyword data is free of errors and biases, so considering where the data in each keyword research tool comes from was an important step for us.
-Every tool we included pulls data in from Google at a minimum.
+Every tool we included pulls data in from Google Analytics or Google Search Console at a minimum.

 Keyword optimization guidance.
 You shouldn't have to be a 10-year SEO industry veteran to use keyword research tools—the best tools offer simple, straightforward suggestions to optimize for your keywords.
 There are tools (like Ahrefs, Semrush, and Moz) that do complete SEO analysis on your site, checking for everything from site speed and technical details to domain authority and topic clusters.
 That's not what we're looking for here.
 We're looking for tools that any business owner or marketer can use to quickly understand their target keyword and optimize their site to rank for it.